schalkventer/yars/README.md

 <!-- omit in toc -->
 # 🏰 Yet Another React Structure _(YARS)_

-*⭐️ If you find the following useful please let me know by leaving a star ⭐️*
+*⭐️ If you find this useful please leave a star ⭐️*

 ![](docs/assets/image.png)